dmpierre/eth-private-market/packages/private-market-utils/README.md

 #### Generating a recursive proof

-1. Setup an need access to a machine with generous hardware specs.
-The following steps have been tested on an AWS `r5.4xlarge` ubuntu machine.
+1. Setup an need access to a machine with generous hardware specs. **The following steps have been tested on an AWS `r5.4xlarge` ubuntu machine.** Try to get the same specs.
 2. After having git cloned the repo, run the `sh/setup.sh` script.
 3. Download and/or upload to your machine the following files:
     - The `zkey` (!19Gb!): `wget "https://drive.google.com/uc?export=download&id=1Ur_gI0Xz37oj4VNrXm9WIS4P5q5zdKKB&export=download&confirm=yes" -O zkey_1.zkey`.
 If you get the `Too many requests` error download it directly from [here](https://drive.google.com/file/d/1Ur_gI0Xz37oj4VNrXm9WIS4P5q5zdKKB/view?usp=drive_link).